Table of Contents

 Since the fructose uptake by cells is insulin-independent, fructose was used as a sweetener for so-called diet products for diabetics for a long time.
 Since 2010, however, those products are no longer available.

-- In the cells of the liver, the hepatocytes, D-fructose is converted into D-fructose-1-phosphate by the enzyme fructokinase (also called keto-hexokinase) and is thus no longer able to leave the cell.
-This reaction is ATP-dependent.
+In the cells of the liver, the hepatocytes, D-fructose is converted into D-fructose-1-phosphate by the enzyme fructokinase (also called keto-hexokinase) and is thus no longer able to leave the cell.
+This reaction is adenosine triphosphate (ATP)-dependent.

 Essential Fructosemia and Fructosuria